Practical Backups with Cloudstic Profiles

 cloudstic backup -profile work-drive

-Do not put secrets directly in profiles.yaml.
+Do not store raw secrets directly in profiles.yaml.

 env://VAR_NAMEkeychain://service/accounton macOS